yereverluvinunclebert/Saturn-VB6-Widget/readme.md

  The above will be created automatically by the compiled program when run for the first time.

- Uses just one OCX control extracted from Krools mega pack (slider).
-This is part of Krools replacement for the whole of Microsoft Windows Common Controls found in mscomctl.ocx.
-The slider control OCX file is shipped with this package.
+o Krool's replacement for the Microsoft Windows Common Controls found in mscomctl.ocx (slider) are replicated by the addition of one dedicated OCX file that are shipped with this package.

+During development only, this must be copied to C:\windows\syswow64 and should be registered.

- * CCRSlider.ocx
+- CCRSlider.ocx

+Register this using regsvr32, ie. in a CMD window with administrator privileges.

+	c:                          ! set device to boot drive with Windows cd \windows\syswow64s	    ! change default folder to syswow64 regsvr32 CCRSlider.ocx	! register the ocx

+This will allow the custom controls to be accessible to the VB6 IDE at design time and the sliders will function as intended (if this ocx is not registered correctly then the relevant controls will be replaced by picture boxes).

- This OCX will reside in the program folder.
-The program reference to this OCX is contained within the supplied resource file Saturn.RES.
-It is compiled into the binary.
+The above is only for development, for ordinary users, during runtime there is no need to do the above.
+The OCX will reside in the program folder.
+The program reference to this OCX is contained within the supplied resource file, saturn.RES.
+The reference to this file is already compiled into the binary.
+As long as the OCX is in the same folder as the binary the program will run without the need to register the OCX manually.

  * OLEGuids.tlb